 – “Preliminary review: A U.S. State adoption court with jurisdiction over the adoption proceeding may depending on State law, preliminarily review the proposed adoption to determine whether it is appropriate to grant initial guardianship to the prospective adoptive parent(s) to travel with the child to the receiving country before a final adoption order.
 If guardianship is granted, the prospective adoptive parents will return to the U.S. State adoption court for the final adoption, if required.

 – “Final review: After the foreign-authorized entity provides the entry authorization, the U.S. State adoption court performs a final review of the proposed adoption.

 11. “Application for a Hague Adoption Certificate or Hague Custody Declaration.
 Any party involved in an outgoing adoption may apply to the Department of State for a Hague Adoption Certificate or Hague Custody Declaration, including but not limited to: adoptive or prospective adoptive parent(s), birth parent(s), and the adopted child.

 12. “Issuance of a Hague Adoption Certificate or Hague Custody Declaration.
 The Department of State will review the Hague Adoption Certificate or Hague Custody Declaration application, and either issue a Hague Adoption Certificate or Hague Custody Declaration, or request additional information.
 If the party applying for the certificate fails to provide the required additional information within 120 days of the request, the application may be considered abandoned.

-13. “Emigration of child to receiving country.
+13. “Emigration of the child to receiving country.
 The child and parent(s) enter the receiving country.
-Post placement monitoring is performed, if required.”
+Post-placement monitoring is performed, if required.”

 What Countries Can You Adopt From?